Greater Manchester Combined Authority: Mayor of Greater Manchester

 In November 2014, it was announced that Greater Manchester, along with several other city regions, would elect a 'metro-mayor' with similar powers to the Mayor of London.
 In May 2015 an interim mayor was appointed by GMCA: there were two candidates for this post; Peter Smith, leader of Wigan Borough Council and incumbent chairman of the Greater Manchester Combined Authority and Tony Lloyd, the Greater Manchester Police and Crime Commissioner.
 Tony Lloyd was selected to be interim mayor on 29 May 2015.
 The first Greater Manchester mayoral election was held on 4 May 2017.
 Andy Burnham was elected as the inaugural Mayor of Greater Manchester.
+The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.